-If a student switches to the first-year of another SBE Bachelor's study programme, the student must obtain at least 47.0 ECTS credits within the first year's programme of the new Bachelor's study programme.
-Within the total amount of new ECTS credits obtained, the ECTS credits of the exemptions included, at least 6.5 ECTS credits have to be obtained through the courses 'Quantitative Methods I' and 'Quantitative Methods II', with the exception of the Bachelor's study programmes Econometrics and Operations Research and Business Analytics.
-In case a student has received exemptions for 13.0 ECTS credits or more as regulated in Article 6.2 paragraph 2 of this BSc-EER, the student should complete all remaining first year courses and skills trainings within the first year of enrolment in the new bachelor's study programme.
+- If a student switches to the first year of another SBE Bachelor's study programme and, if applicable, has received exemptions for a maximum of 13.0 ECTS credits, the student must obtain at least 47.0 new ECTS credits within the first-year's Bachelor's phase of the new Bachelor's study programme.
+Additionally, the requirement in paragraph 2 of this Article must be fulfilled if the new Bachelor's study programme is Economics and Business Economics or International Business. - 2.
+In the Bachelor's study programme Economics and Business Economics and International Business, the total amount of ECTS credits obtained (including the ECTS credits of any exemptions) must consist of at least 6.5 ECTS credits obtained through the courses 'Quantitative Methods I' and 'Quantitative Methods II'. - 3.
+If a student switches to the first year of another SBE Bachelor's study programme and has received exemptions for more than 13.0 ECTS credits as indicated in Article 6.2 paragraph 2 of this BSc-EER, the student should complete all remaining courses and skills trainings of the first-year's Bachelor's phase of the new Bachelor's study programme within the first year of enrolment in the new bachelor's study programme.